 Day 1) Transfer from Dublin, Connemara National Park and Diamond Hill.

-Make our way to Clifden with a stop along the way.
+In the morning we will leave Dublin and make our way to Clifden in the heart of Connemara with a stop along the way.

 On arrival to Clifden and after settling into our accommodation we can take a short scenic trip to the Connemara National Park and walk on Diamond Hill.